Jio Payments Bank

-Jio Payments Bank Limited is an Indian payments bank, it started operating in 2018 and is currently a subsidiary of Jio Financial Services, which was initially owned by Reliance Industries but was listed separately on stock exchanges in 2023.
+Jio Payments Bank Limited (JPBL) is an Indian payments bank, it started operating in 2018 and is currently a subsidiary of Jio Financial Services Limited (JFSL), which was initially owned by Reliance Industries Limited (RIL) but was listed separately on stock exchanges in 2023.

 History

 On 19-August-2015 Reliance Industries received a license to run a payments bank from the Reserve Bank of India under Section 22 (1) of the Banking Regulation Act, 1949.
-It then partnered with the State Bank of India and incorporated Jio Payments Bank Limited in November 2016.
-Jio Payments Bank Limited is an 82.17:17.83 partnership between Reliance Industries and the State Bank of India.
+It then partnered with the State Bank of India and incorporated Jio Payments Bank Limited in November-2016.
+Initially, JPBL was a 70:30 partnership between Reliance Industries Limited and the State Bank of India.

 On 10-November-2016, it registered as a public limited company to set up a payments bank.
 On 03-April-2018, Jio Payments Bank became the sixth payments bank to commence operations in India.

-In March 2024, it was reported that they were working on releasing a soundbox product for merchants, which would allow them to be notified whenever a customer pays and scans the QR code on the box and then through UPI.
+In March-2024, it was reported that they were working on releasing a soundbox product for merchants, which would allow them to be notified whenever a customer pays and scans the QR code on the box and then through UPI.

-State Bank of India initially held a 17.8% stake in Jio Payments Bank Limited, which was set up as a joint venture with Jio Financial Services Limited.
-In June 2025, JFSL bought out SBI's stake, acquiring 7.91 crore shares and taking full ownership of the payments bank.
+State Bank of India later on held a 17.80% stake in Jio Payments Bank Limited, which was set up as a joint venture with Jio Financial Services Limited (JFSL).
+In June-2025, JFSL bought out SBI's stake, acquiring 7.91 crore shares and taking full ownership of the payments bank.

 Controversies

-In October 2020, the Reserve Bank of India imposed a penalty of ₹1 crore on the bank for not applying for the re-appointment of Managing Director and CEO in time, under Section 35B of the Banking Regulation Act, 1949.
+In October-2020, the Reserve Bank of India (RBI) imposed a penalty of ₹1 crore on the bank for not applying for the re-appointment of Managing Director and CEO in time, under Section 35B of the Banking Regulation Act, 1949.